anuragambuja/data-engineering-gcp/Cloud Storage.md

 		- Coldline --> Archive
 	- if versioned, deleting live version creates non current version but deleting non-current version deletes object permanently.

+## Autoclass
+- The Autoclass feature automatically transitions objects in your bucket to appropriate storage classes based on each object's access pattern.
+- The feature moves data that is not accessed to colder storage classes to reduce storage cost and moves data that is accessed to Standard storage to optimize future accesses.
+- All objects added to the bucket begin in Standard storage, even if a different storage class is specified in the request.
+- By default, the terminal storage class for Autoclass is Nearline storage, which means objects transition to Nearline storage and remain in that storage class until they're accessed.
+Optionally, you can configure Autoclass so that the terminal storage class is Archive storage.
+- Objects smaller than 128 KiB don't transition to colder storage classes.
+Instead, they are permanently stored in Standard storage.
+Only object data, not object metadata, is considered when determining whether the object is smaller than 128 KiB.
+- Soft-deleted objects retain their existing storage classes until the end of their retention duration.
+When a soft-deleted object is restored, the resulting object begins in Standard storage, regardless of the storage class of the soft-deleted object.
+- When an object's data is read, the object transitions to Standard storage if it's not already stored in Standard storage.
+Reading or editing an object's metadata does not cause the object to transition to Standard storage.
+Any object that isn't accessed for 30 days transitions to Nearline storage.
+	- Any object that isn't accessed for 90 days transitions to Coldline storage.
+Such objects spent at least 30 days in Standard storage and 60 days in Nearline storage.
+	- Any object that isn't accessed for 365 days transitions to Archive storage.
+Such objects spent at least 30 days in Standard storage, 60 days in Nearline storage and 275 days in Coldline storage.
+- There is no Class A operation charge when Autoclass transitions an object from Nearline storage to Standard storage.
+When Autoclass transitions an object from Coldline storage or Archive storage to Standard storage or Nearline storage, each such transition incurs a Class A operation charge.

 ## **Pricing**

 ## **Cloud Transfer Service**